About workflows

 const isMinCharacters = context.auth.firstPassword.length >= 50;

-kinde.widget.invalidateFormField("p_password_1", "Provide a password at least 50 characters long");
+if (!isMinCharacters) { kinde.widget.invalidateFormField( "p_first_password", "Provide a password at least 50 characters long" );}

-The field names for this workflow are
+The field names for the widget binding in this workflow are:

 Field name | Description |